sourabh053/Linktree-clone/README.md

 ## Overview

 this site i have made using HTML/CSS and a little bit of JavaScript.
-I recently started cloning existing sites to improve my Frondend skills and this site is my first try in cloning a site. i have also done similar challenges on Frontend Mentor site in which you have to copy a design from a photo.
+I recently started cloning existing sites to improve my Frondend skills and this site is my first try in cloning a site. i had also done similar challenges on Frontend Mentor site in which you have to copy a design from a photo.

 ### Screenshot